gumnutdev/docs/docs/components/react.md

 import { useGumnutDoc, buildTestToken } from "@gumnutdev/react";

 function YourComponent() {
-  const getToken = () => buildTestToken();
+  const getToken = () => buildTestToken('some-fake-uid');
   const scope = useGumnutDoc({ getToken, docId: "your-document-id" });
   // ...
 }
 ```

 For now, you'll use `buildTestToken` to generate a dummy local token with acess to all documents.
-If you like, this method accepts arguments such as a fixed UID and the user's name/email (otherwise each connection will be "a different user").
+This works because of the `localDevKey` you set, earlier.
+You can also specify extra arguments such as the fake user's name and email.

 ### 3. Add Compoonents